Despite its peace, Christchurch painfully used to trauma

 On Saturday, Tani hosted New Zealand Prime Minister Jacinda Ardern at a healing meeting of Muslim leaders and delivered a message that hatred would have no place in the city that had adopted him.

-He said people in Christchurch have always been willing to lend a hand to refugees, for example responding to requests for donations of furniture in less than an hour.
+He said people in Christchurch have always been willing to lend a hand to refugees, for example by responding to requests for donations of furniture in less than an hour.

 “That is Christchurch,” Tani said.
 “Christchurch is not what we were seeing yesterday.”